tibbe/talks/stanford-2011/performance.md

 % Faster persistent data structures through hashing

+# About me

+* Software engineer at Google

+* Started using Haskell 2005.

+* Worked on (among other things) GHC's new scalable I/O implementation.

+# This lecture

+* We will design a new data structure and use its design to better understand how to write high performance Haskell code.

+* We will revisit some optimization techniques covered earlier, but through a different lens (and with pretty pictures.)

+* Ask questions!

 # Motivating problem: Twitter data analysis

 > "I'm computing a communication graph from Twitter data and then scan